OsamaMustafa32/Review-Scraper/README.md

-# Flipkart Review Scrapper:
+# Flipkart Review Scraper:
-Scrapp rating and comment of a product from flipkart
+Scrape rating and comment of a product from flipkart using Flask